Suffrage Was Not Equal

 Nannie Helen Burroughs was a leading suffragist, educator and president of the National League of Republican Colored Women.
 She is also known for founding the National Training School for Women and Girls in 1901, a school funded by the African American community and designed to educate women in a wide range of academic and vocational courses.
 For more information, visit this National Park Service biography.

-Pictured to the right is Miguel Trujillo with his daughter Josephine T. Waconda.
+Pictured to the left is Miguel Trujillo with his daughter Josephine T. Waconda.
 Trujillo, a resident of Isleta Pueblo, returned from serving in WW II as a Marine and was denied the right to register to vote based on a provision in the New Mexico State Constitution.
 Although officially United States citizens as of the Indian Citizenship Act in 1924, Native Americans who lived on reservations and did not pay state taxes, were considered ineligable to vote.
 Trujillo sued and won with the state finding that the New Mexico constitution vioated the Fourteenth and Fifteenth Amendments and discriminated against Native Americans on the basis of race.